nigilmohra/RISCV_Workshop/Readme.md

 |![IM02 Spike Simulator](https://github.com/user-attachments/assets/0a93b620-156a-498c-86a5-0b9d64bcc7dc) |
 | :--------------------------------------------------: |
 |           Debugging using Spike Simulator       |

+_The explanation of the shell commands can be found on the internet.
+Lectures on signed and unsigned integers were viewed, but no notes were made._

 # Digital Logic Design with Transaction Level Verilog